Former Board Member

-Frank Shankwitz is the brilliant and passionate Creator and a Founder of the Make-A-Wish Foundation and brings unparalleled experience to the Humankind Alliance Board of Directors.
+Frank Shankwitz was the brilliant and passionate Creator and Co-Founder and first President/CEO of Make-A-Wish Foundation and brought unparalleled experience to the Humankind Alliance Board of Directors.
 With over 42 years in law enforcement and a lifetime of heartful service, Frank joined the HA Board in support of generating solutions and rebuilding trust between law enforcement and the communities they serve.
-Frank brings with him immense passion, perspective, and experience.
+Frank brought with him immense passion, perspective, and experience.

 Frank was raised in northern Arizona and following high school he enlisted in the U.S. Air Force.
 He was stationed in England, and received an Honorable Discharge in 1965.
 Upon returning home, Frank was employed by Motorola, Inc. for seven years.
 Frank graduated from Phoenix College in 1970, with continuing education at Arizona Western College and Arizona State University.